qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 they down-project them (through the similar “relevance” training objective) to 32 dimensions.
 Moreover, not to miss a detail, they also encode the query terms as vectors.

-For each vector representing a query token, COIL finds the closest (using maximum over dot products) vector of the same token in a document.
+For each vector representing a query token, COIL finds the closest match (using the maximum dot product) vector of the same token in a document.
 So, for example, if we are searching for “*Revolut bank \<finance institution\>*” and a document in a database has the sentence
 “*Vivid bank \<finance institution\> was moved to the bank of Amstel \<river\>*”, out of two “banks”, the first one will have a bigger value of a dot product with a “*bank*” in the query, and it will count towards the final score.
 The final relevancy score of a document is a sum of scores of query terms matched.

 ***Why COIL is not a perfect solution?*** This way of defining the importance score captures deeper semantics; more meaning comes with more values used to describe it.
 However, storing 32-dimensional vectors for every term is far more expensive, and an inverted index does not work as-is with this architecture.

 ### Back to the Roots